-This Buckwheat Banana Bread recipe is moist, easy to make, gluten-free, nut-free and only sweetened with bananas.
+This healthy buckwheat banana bread recipe is moist, easy to make, gluten-free, nut-free and only sweetened with bananas.
 It holds together well, making it a great vehicle for a heaping spoonful of nut butter, a drizzle of dairy-free yogurt or slathered in an almond based cream cheese.
-Even a savory combo such as mashed avocado and a soft boiled egg would pair well with this lightly sweetened banana bread.
+Even a savory combo such as mashed avocado and a soft boiled egg would pair well with this lightly sweetened buckwheat bread.

 This blog is filled with various Paleo banana bread and muffin recipes.
 The reason being, there are so many different types of banana bread to make!
 This particular recipe uses buckwheat flour.